wordpress-mobile/MediaEditor-iOS/README.md

 ## License

-WPMediaPicker is available under the GPL license.
+MediaEditor is available under the GPL license.
 See the [LICENSE file](./LICENSE) for more info.